The vacuum bell treatment of pectus excavatum has a long history. Applying a vacuum to lift the sunken sternum was used more than a century ago.

 They were heavy, stiff, and unbearable to wear.
 Patients couldn't wear them for long enough.
 They couldn't see a good fixation on sunken chests, and the development of vacuum bell therapy has stalled.

-During the 1990s, materials for vacuum devices greatly improved.
+During the 1990s, materials for vacuum devices significantly improved.
 This made them capable of applying powerful forces.

-He started experimenting at home with vacuum cleaners on his chest and thus invented the modern vacuum bell that helped thousands of us correct our chest deformities.
+He started experimenting at home with vacuum cleaners on his chest.
+He thus invented the modern vacuum bell that helped thousands of us correct our chest deformities.